TroelsHal/multithread_randomizer/README.md

 every time a thread is scheduled by the kernel, it flips that specific bit.<br>
 <br>
 _Example_:<br>
-If the 8-bit integer at some point is 00000000 and thread number 4 becomes active,<br>
+If the 8-bit integer at some point is 00000000 and thread number 4 becomes<br>
-it will flip bit number 4 and change the integer to 00001000<br>
+active, it will flip bit number 4 and change the integer to 00001000<br>
 <br>
 The program uses a mutex a lock and a condition variable to ensure<br>
 that one thread can not make more than one bit-flip in a row, without letting<br>